NorwegianRefugeeCouncil/core-uganda-pilot/docs/README.md

 With the git hook installed, tests will run locally automatically before every push.
 If any tests fail, the push operation will be aborted.

-You can run tests manually: with `make test-iam`, `make test-cms`, `make test-attachments` and `make test-e2e`
+You can run integration and e2e tests with `make test`

-Or via the run configurations available in Goland.